twolinin/longphase/README.md

 ```
 ---
-### Output files of SNP-only phasing
+### Output of SNP and indel phasing
 When phasing SNPs alone, LongPhase outputs the results into a VCF file.
-The alleles of the two haplotypes are stored in the GT field (e.g., 1|0), whereas the left and right alleles of the vertical bar represents the paternal or maternal haplotypes.
+The alleles of the two haplotypes are stored in the GT field (e.g., 1|0), whereas the left and right alleles of the vertical bar represent the paternal or maternal haplotypes.
 The last PS field (e.g., 16809) represents the identifier of the block.
-For instance, the following example illustrates two haplotypes of five phased SNPs, CCCCC and GATGT, in the same block 16809.
+For instance, the following example illustrates two haplotypes of five-phased SNPs, CCCCC and GATGT, in the same block 16809.
+The output of phased indels is similar and in the same VCF.

 ```
 ##FORMAT=<ID=GT,Number=1,Type=String,Description="Genotype">